noproblem-james/datascience_topics/topics/misc/ds_methodology.md

 CRISP-DM is a highly flexible and cyclical model.
 Flexibility is required at each step along with communication to keep the project on track.
 At any of the six stages, it may be necessary to revisit an earlier stage and make changes.

 ## Elaborated Methodology
+(Courtesy of John B. Rollins, Ph.D.)
 [Slides](https://www.slideshare.net/JohnBRollinsPhD/foundational-methodology-for-data-science)
 [Blog](https://web.archive.org/web/20200414234519/https://www.ibmbigdatahub.com/blog/why-we-need-methodology-data-science)
 ￼![alternative data science methodology](../../images/alternative_ds_methodology.png)

+1. **Business understanding**
-the chosen analytic approach determines the data requirements.
+1. **Analytic approach** the chosen analytic approach determines the data requirements.
 Different methods require certain data content, formats and representations, guided by domain knowledge.
-Data Requirements stage of the data science methodology involves identifying the necessary data content, formats and sources for initial data collection.
+1. **Data requirements** involves identifying the necessary data content, formats and sources for initial data collection.
-When collecting data, it is alright to defer decisions about unavailable data, and attempt to acquire it at a later stage.
+1. **Data requirements** it is alright to defer decisions about unavailable data, and attempt to acquire it at a later stage.
-Data Collection stage, the data requirements are revised and decisions are made as to whether or not more data is needed.
+1. **Data collection** the data requirements are revised and decisions are made as to whether or not more data is needed.
-Descriptive statistics and visualization  can be applied to the data set to assess the content, quality, and initial insights about the data.
+1. **Data understanding** Descriptive statistics and visualization  can be applied to the data set to assess the content, quality, and initial insights about the data.
 Data Understanding: Is the data that you collected representative of the problem to be solved?
 Iterative.
 Can loop back to data collection.
-Data Preparation: addresses missing or invalid values and removes duplicates, and ensures that everything is properly  Feature engineering is the process of using domain knowledge of the data to create features.
+1. **Data preparation** addresses missing or invalid values and removes duplicates, and ensures that everything is properly  Feature engineering is the process of using domain knowledge of the data to create features.
 Very time-consuming can be automated
-Modeling: build models that are either descriptive or predictive. play around with different algorithms to ensure  that the variables in play are actually required
+1. **Modeling** build models that are either descriptive or predictive. play around with different algorithms to ensure  that the variables in play are actually required
 An example of a descriptive model might examine things like: if a person did this, then they're likely to prefer that.
 A predictive model tries to yield yes/no, or stop/go type outcomes.
 These models are based on the analytic approach that was taken, either statistically driven or machine learning driven. play around with different algorithms to ensure that the variables in play are actually required

-Evaluation: Evaluation allows the quality of the model to be assessed but it's also an opportunity to see if it meets the initial request.
+1. **Evaluation** Evaluation allows the quality of the model to be assessed but it's also an opportunity to see if it meets the initial request.
 Evaluation answers the question: Does the model used really answer the initial question or does it need to be adjusted?